mbwong/mbwong.github.com/_posts/2014-1-3-favorite-things.md

 * __[Paul Sally Jr. - Tools of the Trade.][tools]__ (Warning: nerd alert!)
 Sally used to teach the introductory proof class at UChicago and this book was the text.
 How I wish I came across this book earlier in my life rather than to try to slog through Rudin's real analysis textbook, which isdry dry dry!
 This book makes abstract math enjoyable through wit and concise explanations.
 I highly recommend reading through this book as a great introduction to proof concepts and fundamentals of modern mathematics, if you need it.
 [tools]: http://www.amazon.com/Tools-Trade-Paul-J-Sally/dp/0821846345

-* __Leonard Bernstein - Norton Lectures.__ This lecture series by Leonard Bernstein is incredible.
+* __[Leonard Bernstein - Norton Lectures.][bernstein]__ This lecture series by Leonard Bernstein is incredible.
 Watch one of the greatest showman in history presents history of classical music with allusions to physics, linguistics, literature, and poetry.
+I thought I need something about music history: These lectures broadened and deepened my understand tremendously.
 It is a masterpiece.
-Watch it [here][bernstein].

 [bernstein]: http://www.openculture.com/2012/03/leonard_bernsteins_masterful_lectures_on_music.html